RaghenM/Project_3_Data_Viz_Group_1/README.md

 # Project_3_Data_Viz_Group_1
-# Class Project #3- Data Viz track will tell a story using data visualizations.
+# Goal of Class Project #3
+  Data Viz track will tell a story using data visualizations.
 Interactivity sohuld be built in, allowing users to explore data on their own

 # Data and Delivery
 - The dataset contains at least 100 unique records.